wnyao/learning-notes/javascript/javascript/strict-mode.md

 # Strict mode

 - Introduced in es5.
-- `use strict` is an expression stating that javascript code should be executed in strict mode.
+- `use strict`, an expression stating that JS code should be executed in strict mode.
 - Restricted version of JS, where semantics are altered to make code more resilient and secure.
   - Eliminates some JavaScript silent errors by changing them to throw errors.
   - Fixes mistakes that make it difficult for JavaScript engines to perform optimizations: strict mode code can sometimes be made to run faster than identical code that's not strict mode.